Updated for 2018

 Contact us directly via our online claims form if you are insured with Simply Business.

-Make sure you take every possible action to prevent a situation from getting worse - if a customer or member of the public is injured call an ambulance immediately, or if it is damage to property try to minimise the damage.
+Make sure you take every possible action to prevent a situation from getting worse - if a customer or member of the public is injured call an ambulance immediately, or if it is damage to property try to minimise it.

 You should not admit to liability for any situation or offer to pay compensation without first consulting your insurance company and lawyer.
 Doing so could affect your insurer's ability to defend your case and reduce the likelihood of the insurance company paying out.
 Any correspondence regarding this should be immediately passed to your insurer.